 On a perfect night when my incredible fiancé whisked me away and said he wanted to elope.
 Instead of being happy… I cried.

 I love Davide.
 I do.
 I love who I am with him.
 I love the way we laugh.
 And I can start to see our whole lives play out.
 The kids.
 The house.
 The beaches.
 The slow dances.
+The traveling.
 And I think maybe eloping wouldn’t be such a horrible idea.

 It’d be an incredible life but a part of me doesn’t feel like it’s my life.